-- 28 An employee who is the subject of disciplinary action will be notified of the right of appeal.
-His/her written notice of appeal must be received by the Council within five working days of the employee receiving written notice of the disciplinary action and must specify the grounds for appeal. - 29 The grounds for appeal include; - a failure by the Council to follow its disciplinary policy - the sub-committee's disciplinary decision was not supported by the evidence - the disciplinary action was too severe in the circumstances of the case - new evidence has come to light since the disciplinary meeting. - 30 Where possible, the appeal will be heard by a panel of three members of the staffing committee who have not previously been involved in the case.
+- 35. An employee who is the subject of disciplinary action will be notified of the right of appeal.
+Their written notice of appeal must be received by the Council within seven calendar days of the employee receiving written notice of the disciplinary action and must specify the grounds for appeal. - 36.
+The grounds for appeal include; - a failure by the Council to follow its disciplinary policy • - the committee's disciplinary decision was not supported by the evidence • - the disciplinary action was too severe in the circumstances of the case • - new evidence has come to light since the disciplinary meeting . - 37.
+Where possible, the appeal will be heard by a panel of three members of the Council who have not previously been involved in the case.
 This includes the Investigator.
-There may be insufficient members of the staffing committee who have not previously been involved.
-If so, the appeal panel will be a committee of three members of the Council who may include members of the staff committee.
-The appeal panel will appoint a Chairman from one of its members. - 31 The employee will be notified, in writing, within 10 working days of receipt of the notice of appeal of the time, date and place of the appeal meeting.
-The employee will be advised that he/she may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official.
+The appeal panel will appoint a Chair from one of its members.